Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="corrupted-pdf"></a>
 ## I know that my PDFs are corrupted.
 Will PDF.js attempt to display it?

 Yes.
-The PDF.js will attempt to recover usable PDF data (pages, content, or fonts) and display the document.
+PDF.js will attempt to recover usable PDF data (pages, content or fonts) and display the document.
 Please report the issue (see above) and we will take a look.

 <a name="idea"></a>
 ## I have a really great idea.
 Where is the best place to record it?